RohanNamdev/Small-Challenges/README.md

 # Small-Challenges
-## Hello everyone! this is the folder of my small challenges practice I try my way of problem solving then I look for the solution and then learned something new from it then post here for the future reference to solve that specific problem.
+## "Hello everyone, This folder contains a compilation of my problem-solving challenges.
+For each task, I first apply my approach, research the solution, gain new insights, and then document the process here for future reference."